TheCalculatorsHub

 Why Healthy Weight Matters for Dogs

-• Osteoarthritis and joint problems (especially in large breeds)
+• Osteoarthritis and joint problems, especially in large breeds

 • Type 2 diabetes mellitus

-• Respiratory difficulties
+• Respiratory difficulties and reduced heat tolerance

-• Reduced exercise tolerance
+• Reduced exercise tolerance and stamina

-• Increased surgical and anesthetic risk
+• Increased surgical and anaesthetic risk

 Conversely, underweight dogs face immune system deficiencies, poor coat condition, muscle wasting, and reduced ability to recover from illness or surgery.
+On top of that, underweight can signal an underlying disease such as intestinal parasites, malabsorption syndromes, or neoplasia that requires diagnosis independent of dietary changes.

 Ideal Weight Ranges by Breed Size